Partners & Pros

 Markup is the percentage added to cost to set price.
 Margin is the percentage of revenue that is profit.
 A 50% markup produces a 33% margin.
 This tool shows margin because it reveals how much of each dollar collected you actually keep.

-Industry commentary cites averages around 30-40%, not the legacy "10 & 10" rule.
+Industry commentary (RIA, SBA, operator education) cites averages around 30–40% of revenue, not the legacy "10 & 10" rule.
 Use your own overhead from your P&L. If you do not know it, 34% is a starting benchmark — but confirm with your books.

 This is the "profit illusion."
-Gross margin ignores overhead (office, fleet, software, admin, compliance).
+Gross margin ignores overhead (office, fleet, software, admin, compliance, owner comp).
 A job can clear direct costs and still fail to cover its share of overhead.
-This tool shows that gap explicitly.
+This calculator separates gross, contribution, and net margin so that gap becomes visible.

 Yes.
 Ownership does not make the service free.
-Use an internal daily charge rate that reflects depreciation, maintenance, and utilization cost.
-This aligns with industry positions that equipment ownership should not be used to deny fair value.
+Assign an internal daily charge rate that reflects depreciation, maintenance, repair reserve, transport, and utilization cost.
+Equipment ownership should not be used as a rationale to lower your price — it is a real cost of delivering the service.

 Yes.
 Every Palm Build tool is designed to produce a polished PDF and an email-friendly summary so you can share it with a spouse, landlord, property manager, insurer, or adjuster.